NiallB98/q-tetris/README.md

 ## Extra Tips
 * The game's default FPS can be configured in `config.env`
-* To register input the enter key must be pressed after the key is pressed
+* To register input the `Enter` key must be pressed after the key is pressed

 ## Screenshots